Syed Kirmani: 1971–1982

 He started off as an understudy to Farokh Engineer in the tours of England in 1971 and 1974 and to the 1975 World Cup.
 Kirmani made his debut against New Zealand and in his second Test, equalled the world record of six victims in an innings.

 When New Zealand toured India the next year, he topped the batting averages with 65.33, and scored 305 runs in the tour of Australia.
 He did not have a very good time behind the stumps against Pakistan and West Indies in 1978–79.

 He was dropped in favour of Bharath Reddy for the 1979 Cricket World Cup and the subsequent series against England.
 Sunil Gavaskar was also sacked as the captain.
 Though Kirmani was dropped ostensibly for performance, there was a rumour that the real reason was that both he and Gavaskar had been approached by the organisers of the Kerry Packer's World Series Cricket.

 Back in the team for the series against Australia in 1979–80, he scored a hundred as a nightwatchman in Bombay.
 His innings of 101* in five hours nearly lasted out the day.
 He had 17 catches and two stumpings against Pakistan in the same season and it equalled Naren Tamhane's Indian record for a single series.
 Against England in 1981–82, he did not concede a single bye in three consecutive Tests while 1964 runs were scored.

 1983 World Cup

 Kirmani won the award for the best wicket keeper in the 1983 Cricket World Cup, his highlight of which was the catch of Faoud Bacchus that he took in the final against the West Indies.
 In the first round match against Zimbabwe, he equalled the then record by effecting three catches and two stumpings.
-Kirmani was a lower order reliable batsman and another example is the unbroken 126 for ninth wicket with Kapil Dev against Zimbabwe in the 1983 World Cup with Kirmani contributing 26 and that partnership proved critical in India being able to continue their run in the tournament.
+Kirmani was a lower order reliable batsman and another example is the unbroken 126 for ninth wicket with Kapil Dev against Zimbabwe in the 1983 World Cup with Kirmani contributing 24 runs and that partnership proved critical in India being able to continue their run in the tournament.